How to get a home improvement loan in 4 simple steps

 Almost every lender has the same general requirements.
 You will need to submit a few basic pieces of information about yourself to get started, including:

-Your current debts, housing payment and total income could also affect the rates and terms you qualify for, so keep this information handy.
-Compare lenders and research their unique application and documentation requirements to make this process as pain-free as possible.
+Your current debts, housing payments and total income could also affect the rates and terms you qualify for, so have this information handy.
+Compare lenders and research their unique application and documentation requirements to make this process as seamless as possible.

 3. Get prequalified